Test Details Regarding HOBET

 - Basic Science Concepts and Vocabulary

-This content area is aimed at testing the HOBET examinees’ understanding of school-level scientific concepts and scientific jargon.
-This is the largest content area of the HOBET, comprising 32% of it.
-The contributions of the individual HOBET testing areas of this section are detailed out as follows:
+This content area is aimed at testing the examinees’ understanding of school-level scientific concepts and scientific jargon.
+This is the largest content area of the test, comprising 32% of it.
+The contributions of the individual areas of this section are detailed as follows:

 - Life Science - 10%